Desk with Laptop, Calculator, Files and small model of house with epc colours

 In our table above, the last line is for three doors with a u-value of 0.82 W/m2K.
 This is the thermal performance of doors I assessed at a Passivhaus last year.
 They were significant doors in every respect, and would cost much more than the standard doors fitted to our house.
 The EPC rating increase for this house would only be brought up to about 0.27 SAP points per door, showing that the investment in this one area results in diminishing returns in relation to cost invested.

-As always, engage with a domestic energy assessor to learn what rating you might achieve before starting ay works.
-This will provide a far better level of certainty with your final rating outcome.
+As always, engage with a domestic energy assessor to model changes to your property in advance so you work from a position of certainty with your final rating outcome.